-Mending: Often materials aren't worth the costs in staff time to repair.
+Repairing: Often materials aren't worth the costs in staff time to repair.
 Unless it is a rare item, it may be cheaper to replace the item or withdraw the item instead of spending time and materials to put it back together.
-When something needs repairing it may be a sign it is breaking down.
+When something needs repairing it may be a sign it is time to let it go.